slamdata/purescript-jtable/README.md

 ## How?

-Install with bower: `$ bower install slamdata/purescript-jtable`
+Install with bower: `$ bower install purescript-jtable`

 ### Example Usage